How Medications Can Affect Your Driving Ability

 If you have no choice but to drive while taking medications, make sure you know how they will impact you first.
 Discuss your need to drive with your doctor, who may be able to change your dose in order to moderate side effects or choose a medication that is known to cause fewer potential problems.

-Keep in mind that there are also alternatives to driving yourself: minimizing your need to get around, taking rides from friends and family, using public transportation, and senior care services that are designed to provide transportation.
+Keep in mind that there are also alternatives to driving yourself: minimizing your need to get around, taking rides from family and friends, using public transportation and senior care services that are designed to provide transportation.
 These are all viable options that are much safer than driving yourself if you’re experiencing these negative effects.

 Have medications affected your or a loved one’s driving ability?
-Share your stories with us in the comments below.
+We’d like to hear your stories in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.